chomphuthip/ztap/README.md

 * one `WriteProcessMemory` call
 * and one `CreateRemoteThread` call

+### Novel Techniques
+Commander mode injects a thread that listens on an anonymous pipe for requests from the injector.
+The thread will listen on the pipe and call internal versions of highly scrutinized functions like `VirutalAllocEx`, `WriteProcessMemory`, and `LoadLibraryEx`.

+Attackers can now call functions that are critical for process injection without maintaining a process handle.
+In fact, after initializing commander mode, the process handle is no longer necessary and can be closed immediately.

-Features Roadmap
+### Features Roadmap
-* ✔ Injection using file handle
+✔ Injection using file handle\
-* ✔ Reflective Injection
+✔ Reflective Injection\
-* ✔ Pipe-based Injection
+✔ Pipe-based Injection\
-* ✔ Commander Mode
+✔ Commander Mode\